kostasdak/gomvc/README.md

 This is a Golang package easy to use and build almost any MVC Web App connected to MySql database with just a few steps.</br>
 `gomvc` package requires a MySql Server up and running and a database ready to drive your web application.</br>

-Build a standard MVC (Model, View, Controller) style web app with minimum Golang code, like you use a classic MVC Framework. </br>
+Build a standard MVC (Model, View, Controller) style web app with minimum Golang code, like you use a classic MVC Framework.</br>
+Many features, many ready to use functions, highly customizable, embeded log and error handling

 </br>

 #### MVC